drstearns/tutorials/src/http/index.md

 You'll probably have at least one line in that file that defines the host `localhost` to be the IPv4 address `127.0.0.1`, and possibly another line that defines the IPv6 address to be `::1`.
 These are known as "loopback addresses" because they just loop back to the same machine from which the request is made: your local computer.
 Thus, the host `localhost` is an alias for your computer.

-## Port
+### Port

 The host and associated IP address can get you connected to a server across the Internet, but that server might be listening for network requests on many different ports.
 You can think of an IP address like the street address of an apartment building, while the **port number** is the number of a specific apartment inside.
 To connect to a web server, we need both the host/IP and a port number.

 As a convention, web servers listen on port `80` for unencrypted HTTP requests, and port `443` for encrypted HTTPS requests.
 If you don't specify a port number in your URL, the browser will assume these conventional ports.
 But you can override this by including a port number in your URL, like so: `http://localhost:4000/path/to/resource`.
 This tells the client to connect to port `4000` instead of the conventional port `80`.

+### Origin

+A quick aside: the combination of the protocol, host, and port defines an **origin** in HTTP.
+Origins are the primary security boundary within the browser.
+Data written to local storage can be read only by code served from the same origin.
+Cookies are automatically sent during requests to the same origin from which the cookie came, but never to other origins.
+By default, HTTP requests initiated from JavaScript are limited to the same origin from which the JavaScript came (see the [CORS](../cors/) tutorial for more details on how to override this on the server).

-## Resource Path
+### Resource Path

 After the host and optional port number, the segment up until the `?` is known as the **resource path**.
-Technically, this can take any form that the server knows how to interpret, so it doesn't strictly need to look like a file path, but people have gotten so used to the path form that most developers continue to use it.
+Technically, this can take any form that the server knows how to interpret, so it doesn't strictly need to look like a file path, but that path syntax is useful for modeling any set of hierarchically-organized resources.

 Although this looks like a file path, it's critical for server-side development to understand that **it can refer to anything the server can manipulate**: a file, a database table/record, an in-memory game state, a neural network, a connected device, or even a controller for a giant mechanical killer robot.
-The term "resource" is purposely vague and open-ended so that one can enable the manipulation of just about anything via HTTP requests.
+The term "resource" is purposely vague and open-ended so that one can enable the manipulation of [just about anything via HTTP requests](https://en.wikipedia.org/wiki/Hyper_Text_Coffee_Pot_Control_Protocol).

-## Query String, Parameters, and Values
+### Query String, Parameters, and Values

 The last part of the URL above contains the **query string**, which allows the client to pass additional parameters and values that are relevant for the requested resource.
 These parameters are typically used only when getting the state of the resource, and they are often used to supply filters, sorts, or other options supported by the resource.
 For example, when getting the `/users` resource, which represents all user accounts in the system, one might supply a query string like `?q=dave&max=50` to find the first 50 users with the name `dave`.